toreanjoel/mycelium/README.md

 ### Stateless MVP Model

-In its MVP phase, WSServer operates without persistent storage of messages or user sessions, focusing on live interactions.
+In its MVP phase, Mycelium operates without persistent storage of messages or user sessions, focusing on live interactions.
 This decision streamlines the initial offering and ensures a focus on performance and reliability.

 ### Future Considerations